Self-worth and Belonging

 At first glance, “I’m not good enough” and “I’m too good for this” seem like opposites.
-But psychologically, they often grow from the same soil—uncertainty about where you truly belong or how you measure up.
-Thinking you’re too good for something can act as a kind of emotional armor.
-Instead of sitting with the feeling that you don’t fit, the mind flips it: I’m above this.
+But psychologically, they often grow from the same soil; uncertainty about where you truly belong or how you measure up.
+Claiming you’re too good for something can be a kind of emotional armor.
+Instead of sitting with the discomfort of not fitting in, the mind flips the script: I’m above this.
 That feels safer.
 When you land somewhere that doesn’t match your internal sense of self, there are really only two moves.
 You collapse inward—I failed, I’m not good enough—or you protect outward—I don’t belong here, I’m too good for this.
-The second one keeps something intact.
-It holds your sense of identity and possibility while everything else feels uncertain.
+The second option keeps something intact.
+It protects your sense of identity and possibility while everything else feels uncertain.

-I know I’ve carried both voices.
+I’ve carried both voices.
 One that says I could be more, and another that says I’m not enough.
-That tension can come from high standards, from awareness of unrealized possibilities, from a strong sense of who you could become.
-A more grounded question, I’ve found, is simply this: Is this aligned with who I am and where I want to go?
-That reframes the whole thing.
+That tension can come from high standards, from awareness of unrealized possibilities, or from a strong sense of who you might become.
+But a more grounded question, I’ve found, is simply: Is this aligned with who I am and where I want to go?
+That reframes everything.
 It stops being about better or worse and starts being about direction.

 The truth is I’m not too good for anyone, and I’m not lacking as a person.
 But there have been seasons when I found myself somewhere that didn’t fit my sense of trajectory.
-I remember working in a garment factory when I wasn’t able to return to college for my second year.
+I remember working in a garment factory when I couldn't return to college for my second year.
 I couldn’t quite settle into the rhythm of the place.
 I told myself I didn’t belong there—that I was meant for something else.
-Looking back, I can see how that feeling wasn’t confidence.
+Looking back, I can see that feeling wasn’t confidence.
 It was distance.
-A quiet refusal to be where I was.
+A refusal to be where I was.

 I want to be fair to myself about this.
 I genuinely believe there is joy and community at every level, in every kind of work, with every kind of person.
-Some of the richest connections I’ve ever witnessed have happened in very ordinary places.
-But it isn’t always easy to see that in the middle of things—when you’re grieving a path you didn’t get, trying to understand who you are now, and quietly guarding your sense of possibility.
+Some of the richest connections I’ve ever witnessed have happened in the most ordinary places.
+But it isn’t always easy to see that in the moment—when you’re grieving a path you didn’t get, trying to understand who you are now, and guarding your sense of possibility.
 That’s a lot to carry, and when you’re carrying it, it’s hard to relax into connection.
-You’re full of questions—how did I end up here, is this my life now, what does this say about me—and those questions can drown out your ability to simply look at people and appreciate what’s there.
+You’re full of questions—how did I end up here?
+Is this my life now?
+What does this say about me?—and those questions can drown out your ability to simply look at people and appreciate what’s there.

 People who have lived with both voices—I’m not enough and this isn’t enough for me—often become, later in life, capable of real, grounded connection across all kinds of differences.
 They’ve lived both sides.
 They know the territory.
 That feels like something worth growing into.